daukadolt/challenge/data/independent-code-review/samples/sample-2/audit_results.md

   {
     "rule_id": "CR-01",
     "status": "PASS",
-    "reasoning": "The PR targets the 'main' branch and a code review was performed since it has a reviewer assigned."
+    "reasoning": "The PR targets the 'main' branch and has been merged.
+Review exists and is completed by reviewer 'dsherret'."
   },
   {
     "rule_id": "CR-02",
     "status": "PASS",
-    "reasoning": "The PR targets the 'main' branch and has an approver (dsherret) who is not the author (bartlomieju) and presumably, the changes were approved as the PR was merged."
+    "reasoning": "The PR targets the 'main' branch and review exists.
+The approval was given by someone other than the author, ensuring compliance."
   },
   {
-    "rule_id": "COV-UNIT-01",
+    "rule_id": "CR-03",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "PASS",
-    "reasoning": "There is no information on whether code changes were made or the unit test coverage percentage."
+    "reasoning": "The PR has been merged and a review exists.
+Status checks are passing which likely includes 'review' and review records exist as it was merged."
   },
   {
-    "rule_id": "COV-INTEG-01",
+    "rule_id": "TEST-01",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information on whether the PR affects integration or the integration test coverage percentage."
+    "reasoning": "No information on whether the PR includes new code or the code coverage percentage."
   },
   {
-    "rule_id": "COV-CRIT-PAYMENT-01",
+    "rule_id": "TEST-02",
     "status": "NA",
-    "reasoning": "No indication that the affected feature is 'payment' or the files related to 'payment' are changed."
+    "reasoning": "No information on whether the PR changes include integration points or affect specific file paths that require a minimum integration coverage percentage."
   },
   {
-    "rule_id": "COV-CRIT-AUTH-01",
+    "rule_id": "TEST-03",
     "status": "NA",
-    "reasoning": "No indication that the affected feature is 'auth' or the files related to 'auth' are changed."
+    "reasoning": "No information about changes to critical paths or specific file paths, hence compliance cannot be determined."
   },
   {
-    "rule_id": "COV-CRIT-SEC-01",
+    "rule_id": "TEST-04",
     "status": "NA",
-    "reasoning": "No indication that the affected feature is 'security' or the files related to 'security' are changed."
+    "reasoning": "No information about whether artifacts contain a coverage report or attachments contain it in the review context."
   },
   {
-    "rule_id": "COV-BRANCH-01",
+    "rule_id": "TEST-05",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information on whether code changes were made or the branch test coverage percentage."
+    "reasoning": "No information on whether the PR changes include code or branch coverage percentage."
   },
   {
-    "rule_id": "COV-FUNC-01",
-    "status": "MORE_INFOMATION_NEEDED",
-    "reasoning": "There is no information on whether code changes were made or the function test coverage percentage."
-  },
-  {
-    "rule_id": "REPORT-01",
+    "rule_id": "TEST-06",
     "status": "NA",
-    "reasoning": "PR is merged and not open, therefore this rule is not applicable."
+    "reasoning": "No information on whether the PR changes include code or function coverage percentage."
   },
   {
-    "rule_id": "TST-UNIT-RUN-01",
+    "rule_id": "TEST-07",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "FAIL",
-    "reasoning": "There is no information regarding the status of unit tests or the number of failures."
+    "reasoning": "Although the PR targets the 'main' branch, there's no explicit information provided about the status of CI unit tests."
   },
   {
-    "rule_id": "TST-INTEG-RUN-01",
+    "rule_id": "TEST-08",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information regarding the status of integration tests."
+    "reasoning": "No information on whether the PR changes include integration points."
   },
   {
-    "rule_id": "TST-E2E-RUN-01",
+    "rule_id": "TEST-09",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information on whether the PR affects critical user journeys or the status of E2E tests for critical journeys."
+    "reasoning": "No information on whether the changes affect critical user journeys."
   },
   {
-    "rule_id": "TST-PERF-01",
+    "rule_id": "TEST-10",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information on whether the PR requires performance tests or if the performance benchmarks were met."
+    "reasoning": "No information about any performance-affecting changes."
   },
   {
-    "rule_id": "TST-SEC-01",
+    "rule_id": "TEST-11",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information on the approval status of the security scan."
+    "reasoning": "No information on whether the PR changes include code or the status of the security scan."
   },
   {
-    "rule_id": "ENV-01",
+    "rule_id": "TEST-12",
-    "status": "PASS",
+    "status": "NA",
-    "reasoning": "The PR was merged, indicating a merge attempt was likely successful.
-This implies the CI pipeline was run with a clean environment."
+    "reasoning": "No information about the CI pipeline's existence or the environment in which tests are being run."
   },
   {
-    "rule_id": "PR-STATUS-01",
+    "rule_id": "TEST-13",
     "status": "NA",
-    "reasoning": "PR is merged and not open, therefore this rule is not applicable."
+    "reasoning": "No detailed information about whether specific status checks ('unit', 'integration', 'security') are contained in the merge request."
   },
   {
-    "rule_id": "FLAKY-BLOCK-01",
+    "rule_id": "TEST-14",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information regarding the count of flaky tests."
+    "reasoning": "No information regarding flaky tests."
   },
   {
-    "rule_id": "FLAKY-AUD-01",
+    "rule_id": "TQ-01",
     "status": "NA",
-    "reasoning": "No information on the existence of flaky tests is provided."
+    "reasoning": "No specific information about the existing tests' properties."
   },
   {
-    "rule_id": "TEST-FAIL-FIX-01",
+    "rule_id": "TQ-02",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information regarding the count of test failures."
+    "reasoning": "No specific information about the naming and cases of existing tests."
   },
   {
-    "rule_id": "TEST-MAINT-OBSO-01",
+    "rule_id": "TM-01",
-    "status": "MORE_INFOMATION_NEEDED",
+    "status": "NA",
-    "reasoning": "There is no information regarding the presence of obsolete tests and their status."
+    "reasoning": "No information regarding flaky tests or tracking tickets."
   },
   {
-    "rule_id": "TEST-MAINT-QA-01",
-    "status": "MORE_INFOMATION_NEEDED",
-    "reasoning": "There is no information regarding the quality of the test code."
-  },
-  {
-    "rule_id": "POLICY-REVIEW-01",
+    "rule_id": "POLICY-01",
     "status": "NA",
-    "reasoning": "Irrelevant in the context of a pull request."
+    "reasoning": "No information about the last review date of applicable policies."
-  },
-  {
-    "rule_id": "BUG-01",
-    "status": "MORE_INFOMATION_NEEDED",
-    "reasoning": "There is no information about open issues in the issue tracker with severity 'critical' or 'high'."
-  },
-  {
-    "rule_id": "SMOKE-01",
-    "status": "MORE_INFOMATION_NEEDED",
-    "reasoning": "There is no information on whether the PR affects critical features or if manual smoke testing was completed."
   }
 ]
 ```